microsoft/SampleOutOfProcRdpPlugin/SamplePluginMsix/README.md

 </com:Extension>
 ```
 1. `<com:Extension Category="windows.comServer">`:	Declares a COM Server in the MSIX package.
 2. `<com:ExeServer Executable="SamplePlugin\SamplePlugin.exe">`: Defines the COM server binary (must be inside the package). `SamplePlugin.exe` must implement COM properly.
-It should register the CLSID internally via DllRegisterServer or CoRegisterClassObject.
+Basically when the COM server is launched this exe will be executed.
 3. `<com:Class Id="7B426A55-B731-482B-9D35-CF2A810712CB">`: Registers a specific COM class (CLSID) for this server.

 Following happens because of this,
 1. When the MSIX package is installed, Windows registers the COM server.
 2. If an external app requests the COM class (CLSID: 7B426A55-B731-482B-9D35-CF2A810712CB), Windows launches `SamplePlugin.exe` as the COM server.

+So, the flow then becomes,
+1. MSIX launches the exe `SamplePlugin.exe`
+2. the exe loads the COM class with CLSID 7B426A55-B731-482B-9D35-CF2A810712CB

-# How to extend the capabilities of our plugin by integrating a custom plugin as an App Extension which is COM capable?
+## How to extend the capabilities of our plugin by integrating a custom plugin as an App Extension which is COM capable?
 ```
 <uap3:Extension Category="windows.appExtension">
     <uap3:AppExtension